 Resources from ReBUILD’s work on health worker incentives in Sierra Leone, and on health worker experiences during the Ebola outbreak

-This document includes details and hyperlinks to all outputs from ReBUILD's work on health worker incentives and remuneration in Sierra Leone, including on health worker experiences during the Ebola outbreak.
+Below are details of all outputs from ReBUILD’s work on health worker incentives and remuneration in Sierra Leone, including on health worker experiences during the Ebola outbreak.

-For more information on ReBUILD’s work on human resources for health in Sierra Leone, contact:
+For more information on ReBUILD’s work on human resources for health in Sierra Leone, contact Professor Sophie Witter.

 Introduction: ReBUILD’s research on human resources for health in post-conflict Sierra Leone

-Human resources development, a critically important part of health systems rebuilding after conflict or crisis, has received relatively little attention in the literature and there has been consequently little to inform decision-makers and donors.
+Human resources development, a critically important part of health systems rebuilding after conflict or crisis, has received relatively little attention in the literature (see the paper Human resource management in post-conflict health systems: review of research and knowledge gaps). and there has been consequently little to inform decision-makers and donors.
 ReBUILD’s overall work on human resources for health (HRH) therefore focused on how the decisions made, or not made, in the post-conflict period can affect the longer term pattern of attraction, retention, distribution and performance of health workers, and thus ultimately the performance of the sector.

-ReBUILD has been working in Sierra Leone since 2011, with research primarily focusing on health worker incentives and on health financing.
-The large body of work on health worker incentives in Sierra Leone has been complemented by additional work looking at the effects on the Ebola outbreak on health workers and the health system, and also by one of ReBUILD’s Affiliate research partners on Health Workers’ Remuneration, Incentives and Accountability in Sierra Leone.
+ReBUILD worked in Sierra Leone in 2011-18, with research primarily focusing on health worker incentives and on health financing.
+The large body of work on health worker incentives in Sierra Leone was complemented by additional work looking at the effects on the Ebola outbreak on health workers and the health system, and also by one of ReBUILD’s affiliate research partners on Health Workers’ Remuneration, Incentives and Accountability in Sierra Leone.

-Running through all ReBUILD’s research has been a focus on gender and equity, and outputs from much of the specific work on gender has relevance for human resources.
+Running through all ReBUILD’s research was a focus on gender and equity, and outputs from much of the specific work on gender had relevance for human resources.

 Resources specifically on HRH in Sierra Leone: